 The company funded by Hive Energy has taken over and will restore the existing non-operational plant which will deliver 100 jobs directly with another 700 jobs indirectly.
 The plant will produce high-quality wood pellets resulting in environmental benefits and will replace dirty coal, charcoal, and anthracite.
 The factory is expected to be operational in July 2021, with full capacity being reached before the end of 2021.

 The Coega Biomass Centre, located in Port Elizabeth, will bring socio-economic and environmental benefits to the local area.
 The plant, requiring 160 thousand tons of feedstock each year, will be fed by sustainable pellets produced using biomass residues, non-indigenous forest, and destructive invasive vegetation, restoring indigenous vegetation and improving water supplies.
 The project is in one of South Africa’s Special Economic Zones (SEZs), which are designed to attract foreign investment to boost local economic growth

-The venture between British green energy developer Hive Energy and South African sustainable development firm iLive and their project developer Partners for Innovation purchased the plant from business rescue.
-In total, the partners will invest 50 million ZAR (3million euros) in the first phase; the refurbishment and recommissioning of the factory.
+The venture purchased the plant from business rescue and in total the company will invest 50 million ZAR (3million euros) in the first phase; the refurbishment and recommissioning of the factory.
 Further investments in the factory are expected in the near future.
-The partners will undertake a full refurbishment of the biomass plant, expected to take between 6 and 9 months.
+A full refurbishment of the biomass plant will be undertaken and is expected to take between 6 and 9 months.